 “My brothers and sisters, when you have many kinds of troubles, you should be full of joy, because you know that these troubles test your faith, and this will give you patience.
 Let your patience show itself perfectly in what you do.
 Then you will be perfect and complete and will have everything you need.” –1 Peter 4:12

-We too can have preconceived notions about God, most often underestimating Him; His love for us; His willingness to work on our behalf; His patience; and just what it is that He’s capable of doing.
+We, too, can have preconceived notions about God, most often underestimating Him; His love for us; His willingness to work on our behalf; His patience; and just what it is that He’s capable of doing in our lives.

-Yoda, after Luke’s impatient outburst, then speaks to the Spirit of Master Obi-Wan Kenobi saying, “I cannot teach him.
+After Luke’s impatient outburst, Yoda then speaks to the Spirit of Master Obi-Wan Kenobi saying, “I cannot teach him.
 The boy has no patience.”
-Obi-Wan responds to Yoda with, “He will learn patience.” as and an eager Luke exasperatedly refutes Yoda’s claim.
+Obi-Wan responds to Yoda with, “He will learn patience.” as an eager Luke exasperatedly refutes Yoda’s claim.

 Yoda continues to voice that there is much anger in Luke, as well as the fact that he’s reckless (among the many other complaints that Yoda has against this Jedi-Knight wannabe).
 Obi-Wan responds with, “I was once like him as well, if you remember.”

-Yoda wasn’t convinced that Luke was a suitable candidate for training, and told Obi-wan that Luke wasn’t focused enough for the task.
+Yoda wasn’t convinced that Luke was a suitable candidate for training, telling Obi-wan that Luke wasn’t focused enough for the task.
 He expressed that he’d had his eye on Luke for some time and that Luke always had his eyes on the horizon, never on the task at hand.
-Doubtfully Yoda disapprovingly observed, “Never his mind on where he was; what he was doing.”
+Doubtfully, Yoda disapprovingly observed, “Never his mind on where he was; what he was doing.”

-Because a good father leads by example Jesus was sent to be our Teacher and our example.
-Not only was Jesus our “Jedi Master” then, for the sake of this comparison, He also demonstrated how we’re to behave as God’s sons and daughters.
-If we don’t know how to be a child to God we’re to look to Jesus for our example, and emulate Him.
+Because a good father leads by example, Jesus was sent to be our Teacher and our example.
+Not only was Jesus our “Jedi Master,” for the sake of this comparison, He also demonstrated how we’re to behave as God’s sons and daughters.
+If we don’t know how to be a child to God we’re to look to Jesus for our example and emulate Him.
 (That means more study is needed, as well).

 The LORD is compassionate and gracious, Slow to anger and abounding in lovingkindness. –Psalm 103:8

-God’s plan then, has always been to prosper you, to give you hope, and a future (Jeremiah 29:11).
-So, chart your course towards the bright future that awaits you, trusting He has every intention of finishing what He’s started.
+God’s plan, then, has always been to prosper you, to give you hope, and a future (Jeremiah 29:11).
+So, set your sights on the bright future that awaits you, trusting that He has every intention of finishing what He’s started.

 “being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.”